SINTEF/dlite/doc/transactions.md

 Transactions
 ============
-Transactions is a feature that comes from SOFT, which allows to easy manage arbitrary long series of immutable (frozen) instances while ensuring provenance.
-Conceptually it share many similarities with git.
+Transactions is a feature that comes from SOFT, which allows to easy manage arbitrary long series of immutable (frozen) instances, while ensuring provenance.
+Conceptually, it shares many similarities with [git](https://git-scm.com).

 A basic usage for transactions is to take snapshots of the current state of your system.
-This is shown in Figure 1, where we assume that the instance `A` (which e.g. could be a collection) describes the state of your system.
+This is shown in Figure 1, where we assume that the instance `A` (which, e.g., could be a collection) describes the state of your system.

-We call an instance a *transaction* after we have taken a snapshot of it, i.e. when it contains a reference to a immutable "parent" instance.
+We call an instance a *transaction* after we have taken a snapshot of it, i.e. when it contains a reference to an immutable previous ("parent") instance.

 ![transactions](figs/transactions.png)

-**Figure 1**: *Creating a transaction by taking snapshots.  (a) initial state of your system described by instance `A`.  (b) creating a transaction by taking a snapshot of `A`.
-The snapshot, `A1`, stores an immutable (frozen) copy of `A` from the exact moment `t1` the snapshot was taken.  (c) After another snapshot was taken at time `t2`.
+**Figure 1**: *Creating a transaction by taking snapshots.
+(a) initial state of your system described by instance `A`.
+(b) creating a transaction by taking a snapshot of `A`.
+The snapshot, `A1`, stores an immutable (frozen) copy of `A` from the exact moment `t1` the snapshot was taken.
+(c) After another snapshot was taken at time `t2`.
 Blue circles represent immutable instances, red circles represent mutable instances, while arrows relate an instance to its (frozen) parent instance.*

-It is very simple to create such snapshots using the Python and C APIs.
+It is straight forward to create such snapshots using the Python and C APIs.
 In Python, the steps in Figure 1 can be produced by the following code:

 ```python
 A = dlite.get_instance("A")  # Initial state (Fig. 1a)